mckeeh3/woe-sim/README-minikube.md

 # Minikube Installation and Setup

-Follow these instructions for installing and running the woe-sim microservice using Minikube.
+Follow these instructions for installing and using Minikube.

 ## Prerequisites